-Name of Statutory Body Local Management Committee Meeting Date 17-Mar-2017 b 5.
+Name of Statutory Body Meeting Date CDC 14-Dec-2018 15.
 Whether NAAC/or any other accredited body(s) visited IQAC or interacted with it to assess the functioning ?
-No 6.
-Whether institutional data submitted to Yes Y ear of Submission 2017 D Date of Submission 02-Feb-2017 7.
-Does the Institution have Management nformation System ?
-Yes If fives, give a brief description and a list of modules A brief deggription and a ligt of

-If yes, give a brief descripiton and a list of modules currently operational (maximum 500 words)
+No 16.
+Whether institutional data submitted to AISHE: Yes Year of Submission 2018 Date of Submission 08-Jan-2018 17.
+Does the Institution have Management Information System ?
+Yes If yes, give a brief descripiton and a list of modules currently operational (maximum 500 words) 1.

-A brief description and a list of modules currently operational are as following: 1.
 General details of the Office/Institute 2.
 Details of Courses conducted in the Institution 3.
 Total Approved Seats.
 4. Details of Approved Seats, DesignationWise 5.
 Details of Approved Seats Subject Wise 6.
-Details of Research of Activities in the Institution - Ph.D.
-7. Details of Students Enrolment in Different Courses 8.
-Details of the Minority Students Enrolment 9.
+Details of Research of Activities in the

+Institution - Ph.D.
+7. Details of

+Students Enrolment in Different Courses 8.
+Details of the Minority Students

+Enrolment 9.
 Details the Physically Handicapped Students Enrolment 10.
 Details of Hostels facility 11.
-Details

-of Scholarship Availing Students 12.

-Details of Availability of Physical

-Education Facilities 13.
-Details of

-Library 14.
-Details of Physically

-Handicapped Students and Expenditure

-Thereon 15.
-Detail Examination Results

-16. Breakup of fees Received 17.
+Details of Scholarship Availing Students 12.
+Details of Availability of Physical Education Facilities 13.
+Details of Library 14.
+Details of Physically Handicapped Students and Expenditure Thereon 15.
+Detail Examination Results 16.
+Breakup of fees Received 17.
 Expenditure Status of Plans Scheme.